petershu/rdb/README.md

-gitdf |  | checks whether your git working directory has any unstaged changes (using git diff-files) gitdi |  | checks whether your git working directory has any staged but uncommitted changes (using git diff-index) gitdr |  | checks whether your git local branch HEAD differs from the remote gp | [SearchString] | adb shell getprop (and filters using a search string if specified) help |  | display this manual helpmd |  | display this manual in markdown format
+gitdf |  | checks whether your git working directory has any unstaged changes (using git diff-files) gitdi |  | checks whether your git working directory has any staged but uncommitted changes (using git diff-index) gitdr |  | checks whether your git local branch HEAD differs from the remote gitum |  | updates your local master branch with the latest remote master gp | [SearchString] | adb shell getprop (and filters using a search string if specified) help |  | display this manual helpmd |  | display this manual in markdown format